WENO Makes e-Prescribing History by Offering Free Electronic Prescribing for Controlled Substances

 About WENO Exchange, LLC

-WENO’s e-Prescribing intermediary service also includes WENO Online, which provides free EPCS and secure messaging.
-All services include application program interfaces for pharmacy technology vendors and EHRs.
-Founded by Tina Goodman, an expert in e-Prescribing standards, WENO operates independently from the Surescripts network. https://wenoexchange.com.
-For more information contact Tina Goodman 877-890-3726.
+WENO Exchange is a national e-Prescribing intermediary that also offers WENO Online, a stand-alone system providing free EPCS and secure messaging.
+Application program interfaces are available to pharmacy technology vendors and electronic health records (EHRs).
+Founded by Tina Goodman, an expert in EHR certifications and e-Prescribing standards, WENO is the only e-Prescribing intermediary independent from the Surescripts network. https://wenoexchange.com